Is Covering Ears A Sign Of Autism?

 Quick Summary

 When a toddler covering ears becomes noticeable, it can raise concerns for parents.
-However, this behavior is often linked to sensory sensitivity, self-soothing, or temporary discomfort rather than autism alone.
-This article explores common reasons behind ear covering, how to identify potential developmental concerns, and when professional guidance may be helpful for your child’s growth.
+However, this behavior is often linked to sensory sensitivity, emotional regulation, or temporary discomfort rather than autism alone.
+This article explains common causes of ear covering, when it may be developmentally typical, and when it could signal the need for further evaluation.

 Why Toddlers Cover Their Ears in Everyday Situations